Criteria for MTI eligibility

 You must not hold the Part 3 MRCOG.

-You must have a valid International English Language Testing System (IELTS) certificate, IELTS Academic, OR you must hold a valid Occupational English Test (OET) score of A or B. OET can either be paper-based exam or the OET@Home computer based test.
-Please note that the IELTS Indicator test is not accepted by GMC
+You must have a valid International English Language Testing System (IELTS) certificate, IELTS Academic, OR a valid Occupational English Test.
+Only the medicine version of the OET test will be accepted.
+OET can either be paper-based exam or the OET@Home computer based test.
+Please note that the IELTS Indicator test is not accepted by GMC.

 For IELTS Academic this means: